unipept/terminal-notifier-guard/README.markdown

 does not work from a ‘Foundation tool’. [radar://11956694](radar://11956694)

 The Notification Center _always_ uses the application’s own icon, there’s currently no way to specify a custom icon for a notification.
-The only way to use this tool with your own icon is to include a build of terminal-notifier with your icon instead.
+However, we have supplied you with 4 different apps, each with their own icon, to represent statuses like: failed, success, pending, and the default notify / info style notification.

-This tool will be used by [Kicker](https://github.com/alloy/kicker) to show the status of commands which are executed due to filesystem changes. (v3.0.0)
+This tool will be used by [Guard][GUARD] to show the status of commands which are executed due to filesystem changes.

 ## Download